 Memory and SEO

-Websites which load slowly aren’t just bad for users, they’re also bad for Search Engine Optimisation (SEO) as Google, and the other major search engines, by far prefer to present fast-loading websites.
+Websites which load slowly aren’t just bad for users, they’re also bad for Search Engine Optimization (SEO) as Google, and the other major search engines, by far prefer to present fast-loading websites.